steeles/WC_sequence/README.md

 It COULD also be the DECAY of an active sustained NMDA powered INHIBITION, that could explain a really fast onset and a slow decay for the ITI gating long lasting inhibitory current I think...

+[ us 2]
+For everything interesting we want with feature selectivity, each unit has to have its own tuning curve.

+[us 1]
+I could make an input A guy take all the inputs and NMDA-inhibit _itself_

+[us 3]
+Which means stim should have an absolute reference, even if it's an index

+now we have habituated inputs and a baby new network [tests]

+[us 4]
+and we can write arbitrary feature-selective networks

+[us 5]
+with feature based synaptic footprints

+been having trouble getting packages installed in my virtualenv... workaround has been to install with pip from python console... pip.main(['install','-flags', 'package'])
+# NOPE!
+it comes down to this terminal being shit. just use git bash, `source activate alternating_renewal_process` and pip whatever you want and it'll show up in python console yay

 branch 'modularizing':
 Author: Sara Steele <sara.steele14@gmail.com>